-Subject Name DELICIOUS STUDIES DUILOSOPHY ETHICS & Subject Name RELIGIOUS STUDIES: PHILOSOPHY, ETHICS & DEVELOPMENTS IN CHRISTIANITY Exam Board OCR Course Code Advanced GCE in Religious Studies (H573) Course GCSE RE Grade 6 or above Requirements A real commitment to the subject is essential.
-City dente about disciplantation and environs about.
-Students should be interested in and curious about the subject meeting. the subject matter.
-Skills in thinking critically and in a logical manner are essential.
-An open minded attitude is necessary.Students must be well-motivated and prepared to use Students must be well-motivated and prepared to use their own initiative.
-The ability to discuss and debate will be crucial as will literary and research skills.
+Subject Name RELIGIOUS STUDIES: PHILOSOPHY, ETHICS & DEVELOPMENTS IN CHRISTIANITY Exam Board OCR Course Code Advanced GCE in Religious Studies (H573) Course GCSE RE Grade 6 or above Requirements • A real commitment to the subject is essential. • Students should be interested in and curious about the subject matter. • Skills in thinking critically and in a logical manner are essential.
+An open minded attitude is necessary. • Students must be well-motivated and prepared to use their own initiative. • The ability to discuss and debate will be crucial as will literary and research skills.
 Students will be expected to deliver group presentations from time to time.
-Overview Who is this course for?
-Students who want to develop their thinking skills and their understanding of the human condition.
-You will analyse and evaluate some of the most significant strands of western thinking on the fundamental questions that have concerned humankind throughout history, as well as some of the controversial issues raised by modern developments in areas such as the genetics, environment, sex and relationships, medicine and warfare.
-Curriculum Philosophy of religion 33.3% of total (2 hour written paper) Learners will study: ⊚ ancient philosophical influences ⊚ the nature of the soul, mind and body arguments about the existence or non-existence of God ⊚ the nature and impact of religious experience ⊚ the challenge for religious belief of the problem of evil ⊚ ideas about the nature of God ⊚ issues in religious language.
+Overview Who is this course for?Students who want to develop their thinking skills and theirunderstanding of the human condition.
+You will analyze and evaluate some of the most significant You will analyse and evaluate some of the most significant strands of western thinking on the fundamental questions that have concerned humankind throughout history, as well as some of the controversial issues raised by modern developments in areas such as the genetics, environment, sex and relationships, medicine and warfare. sex and relationships, medicine and warrare.
+Curriculum Philosophy of religion 33.3% of total (2 hour written paper) Learners will study: ancient philosophical influences In arguments about the existence or non-existence of God the nature and impact of religious experience the challenge for religious belief of the problem of evil Ideas about the nature of God issues in religious language.

-.
-1 /2 1

-Religion and ethics 33.3% of total (2 hour written paper)

-Learners will study:

-o normative ethical theories

-• the application of ethical theory to two contemporary

-issues of importance

-ethical language and thought

-debates surrounding the significant idea of conscience

-sexual ethics and the influence · ·

-developments in religious beliefs.

-Developments in Christian religious thought 33.3% of

-total (2 hour written paper)

-Learners will study:

-o religious beliefs, values and to eachings, their

-interconnections and how they vary historically and in the

-contemporary world

-© sources of religious wisdom a -

-practices which shape and express religious identity, and

-how these vary within a tradition

-⊚ significant social and historical developments in theology

-and religious thought

-key themes related to the relationship between religion

-and society

-Learning Beyond Attendance at 6 th form conferences on Philosophy and Fil.:

-the Classroom Ethics.
+Learning Beyond the Classroom Religion and ethics 33.3% of total (2 hour written paper) Learners will study: normative ethical theories the application of ethical theory to two contemporary issues of importance ethical language and thought debates surrounding the significant idea of conscience sexual ethics and the influence on ethical thought of developments in religious beliefs.
+Developments in Christian religious thought 33.3% of total (2 hour written paper) Learners will study: religious beliefs, values and teachings, their interconnections and how they vary historically and in the contemporary world sources of religious wisdom and authority practices which shape and express religious identity, and how these vary within a tradition significant social and historical developments in theology and religious thought key themes related to the relationship between religion and society Attendance at 6th form conferences on Philosophy and Ethics.
 Lectures at university - with undergraduates.
-H

 University 'taster' days.
 Subscription to online journals.
-Parally atitudes of Philosophys because.

 Royal Institute of Philosophy lectures.
 Significant wider reading materials.

-Significant wider reading materials.

-University Theology & Religious Studies Typical offer: AAA
+University Entrance Theology & Religious Studies at Cambridge .
+Typical offer: AAA Philosophy at York Typical offer: AAB Notes: A2 Philosophy helpful but not essential.
+Mix of Arts and science subjects encouraged.
+Philosophy & Theology at Nottingham University Typical offer: (AAB)

-Entrance at Cambridge.

-Philosophy at York Typical offer: AAB

-Notes: A2 Philosophy

-helpful but not essential.

-Mix of Arts and science

-subjects encouraged.

-Philosophy & Theology at Typical offer: (AAB)

-Nottingham University